 These are just are just a few of many numbers that continue to tell business owners what they likely already know: social media presence matters.
 So whether your company is looking to revamp its social media efforts or you’re approaching this arena for the first time, we’ve collected five foundational tips for getting you started on the right foot.

-One of the biggest mistakes businesses make when devising a social media plan is assuming that it will be quick and easy.
+Have a Plan One of the biggest mistakes businesses make when devising a social media plan is assuming that it will be quick and easy.
 Signing up may be quick and easy, but maintaining a robust, engaging social media presence is time consuming and requires thought and consideration.
 First, explore these platforms and decide which of them will be most beneficial to your business.

 Questions to consider when choosing platforms include: